Organic operations systems

 This makes Engaging OS an attractive choice for enterprises that chiefly serve other organizations, such as franchises, associations and B2B.

-The show must go on
+The show must flow on

 Processes & Flow

-Friendly neighborhood web-slinger
+Friendly neighborhood data-slinger

 Integrations & interoperability

+Integration is vital because likely as not Engaging OS will be joining an organization already running various best-of-breed systems and must share data with them.
 One likely pattern: the source of truth regarding employees sits in payroll or HR software, while a CRM handles the wider community.
-For Engaging OS to function—for people to work across processes—it must know of every person involved with the organization.
-Engaging OS can pull this information from the organization’s canonical systems and stay in sync.
+For Engaging OS to function—i.e., for people to work across processes—it must know of every person involved with the organization.
+When Engaging OS is not the source of truth for a particular type of data, it can pull in this data from the organization’s canonical systems and stay in sync.

 A View to a Skill